A 3-step process for Missouri State Treasurer — Unclaimed Property Division after a death in Missouri.

 Missouri holds unclaimed property under the Uniform Disposition of Unclaimed Property Act until it is claimed, so there is generally no deadline for heirs to file a claim.

-If the total estate does not exceed $40,000 (net of debts and liens) and at least 30 days have passed since death, heirs may use the RSMo 473.097 small estate affidavit filed with the probate division of the circuit court, avoiding full administration.
-Missouri administrative rule 15 CSR 50-3.090 accepts a small estate affidavit or refusal of letters, together with a death certificate and proof of heirship, as sufficient authority to process an unclaimed property claim.
+If the total estate does not exceed $40,000 (net of liens, debt, and encumbrances) and at least 30 days have passed since death, heirs may use the RSMo 473.097 small estate affidavit filed with the probate division of the circuit court, avoiding full administration.
+For a deceased owner, Missouri administrative rule 15 CSR 50-3.090 accepts a certified copy of the letters testamentary, a refusal of letters, or the probate court's final order of distribution, together with a death certificate, as authority to process an unclaimed property claim.

 Administering agency